Department and Faculty Assistance

 - Special assignments, offices, and services performed for The University of Iowa and other outside agencies and associations.

-In evaluating proposals and applicants, evaluation committees and administrators also (1) consider the professional practices and traditions of each applicant's field, (2) treat applicants from fields with earlier or later promotion and tenure practices neither less nor more favorably than other faculty, and (3) recognize that the relative value of a smaller number of comprehensive and lengthy publications compared to a larger number of relatively brief, narrowly focused publications is a matter determined in part by the traditions of the field of study.
+In evaluating proposals and applicants, evaluation committees and administrators should also (1) consider the professional practices and traditions of each applicant's field, (2) treat applicants similarly regardless of field of study, and (3) recognize that the relative value of a smaller number of comprehensive and lengthy publications compared to a larger number of relatively brief, narrowly focused publications is a matter determined in part by the traditions of the field of study.

 Components of Instruction